A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 I Killed For A Living

-I Killed For A Living by Etienne Oggeri (2009).
-The author is the last living PH from Vietnam who grew up and hunted in what was known as French Indochina.
-Oggeri is descended from French settlers who emigrated to Indochina to build railroads and to hunt.
-He made his living either guiding sport hunters or poaching Asian elephants for ivory.
-During the course of his career, he also learned how to avoid the guerrillas who infiltrated the country and made hunting in the jungles of Vietnam a very dangerous profession.
-These very well-written vignettes give us a view into a hunting world that was once equally as vibrant as Africa.
-Ultimately, Oggeri was forced to leave his beloved Vietnam in 1962, not because the Vietcong, and not because of his poaching, but because of the love affair he had with the sister of the first lady of Vietnam.
+I Killed For A Living by Etienne Oggeri (2009) is a collection of well-written stories of a hunting world that was once equally as vibrant as Africa.
+Ultimately, Oggeri was forced to leave his beloved Vietnam in 1962, not because the Vietcong or because of his poaching, but because of the love affair he had with the sister of the first lady of Vietnam.
 Etienne Oggeri was not only the foremost outfitter/guide in that country, but he is also a great writer who knows how to tell an interesting story.
+He also wrote some novels based on his life in Vietnam.

-Jose Pardal hunted for over thirty-two years in Portuguese East Africa, today Mozambique.
+José da Cunha Pardal (1923 - 2013) was born in Portugal and at the age of 12 he went to Mozambique, where he lived until 1975. hunted for over thirty-two years in Portuguese East Africa, today Mozambique.
 During the years following World War II, Pardal hunted ivory by himself with only his family and occasional friends for companions.
 He shot nearly 100 elephants, the great majority above-average tuskers.

 Elephant Hunting In Portuguese East Africa